OpenDID-Labs/developer-docs/OpenDID Oracle Contract User Manual.md

 ## Ethereum and Polygon

 ### Query Fees

-Your application contract can call the `quote` function of the OpenDID Oracle contract to obtain the service fee that needs to be paid.
-You will pay this service fee when sending the verification data.
+Your application contract can call the `quote` function of the OpenDID Oracle contract to obtain the amount of `callback gas`.
+The total amount of fee you need to pay for this request is `callback gas` * `gasPrice`.

 ```solidity
 pragma solidity ^0.8.0;